terraform-ibm-modules/terraform-ibm-landing-zone/reference-architectures/deploy-arch-ibm-slz-vpc-standard.md

 # The release that the reference architecture describes
 version: 3.5.0

+# Whether the reference architecture is published to Cloud Docs production.
+# When set to false, the file is available only in staging.
+Default is false.
+production: true

 # Use if the reference architecture has deployable code.
 # Value is the URL to land the user in the IBM Cloud catalog details page
 # for the deployable architecture.